 It is the Org Admin's responsibility to make sure your Mentors are doing their evaluations in a timely manner and meeting deadlines.
 Many orgs require their Mentors submit their evaluations 24-36 hours before the actual deadline so that there is time for an Org Admin to reach out to the Mentor to remind them of the deadline should they be getting too close to it.

-When a Mentor misses an evaluation deadline the Org will not receive the $500 org stipend and that Mentor will not be allowed at the Mentor Summit in October.
+When a Mentor misses an evaluation deadline the Org won't receive the org stipend and that Mentor won't be allowed to attend the Mentor Summit.
 If an Org has 2 or more missed mentor evaluations that Org will not be invited to this year's GSoC Mentor Summit.

 What metrics is your org tracking?